seantanty/nonogram/README.md

 And the app is deployed by Heroku.

 This project is able to play different sizes of nogograms(aka Japanese Puzzles, Kare Karala!).
-It has functions including puzzle play, user authentication/authorization(register/login), leaderboards display and search puzzle/leaderboard by id.
+It has functionalities including puzzle play, user authentication/authorization(register/login), leaderboards display and search puzzle/leaderboard by id.
 All of them need interactions between frondend and backend, such as saving records to, and search a puzzle by puzzle id from database.
-From the project, we learn to design app functionaities, develop interactions accordingly (e.g. password, Mongo CRUD operations).
+From the project, we learn to design app functionaities, implement them accordingly(e.g. utilize Password, Mongo CRUD operations, AJAX Fetch and etc).

 ### Screenshots
 ***